sergeypevniy/cv/README.md

 * Participated in the development of the web application with microservices architecture
 * Participated in the Code Review sessions receiving positive feedback every time
-* Mentored multiple QA Automation Engineers
+* Mentored team of QA Automation Engineers
 * Created a complete video-instruction for newcomers
 * Created a large set of both UI and API tests for the application